MeSilicon7/MeSilicon7/README.md

-**<u color:"red">TL;DR: ..
+**<span style="color: red;">TL;DR: ..
 I'm passionate about creating remarkable applications with stunning user interfaces.
-I thrive on designing engaging, user-centric experiences that blend functionality with aesthetic excellence.</u>**
+I thrive on designing engaging, user-centric experiences that blend functionality with aesthetic excellence.</span>**

 # Online mostly known as Mesilicon7
 *Considering the tagline that suits me best.
 Btw I like this one (Below)*